 P: 08 9266 4330

-Kelsee provides direct executive support and coordination for the CEO.
+Abbie provides direct executive support and coordination for the CEO.
 She also assists with the management and administration needs of the FBICRC team, the Board chair, directors and advisor.
 She provides support across a range of delivery activities such as diary management, travel arrangements and every aspect of day to day requirements.
-Kelsee has worked as an Executive Assistant for over 6 years in variety of organisations in Western Australia and Victoria.
+Abbie has worked as a Personal Assistant for over 15 years in variety of organisations in Western Australia.

 P: 08 9266 4630